juntang-zhuang/Adabelief-Optimizer/README.md

 |   adabelief-tf=0.0.1 |   1e-8  |   Not supported         |   Not supported     |
 |   latest version 0.1.0>0.0.1|    1e-14 |    Supported         |    default: True     |

+## General Principle to use AdaBelief in your experiments

+* Check if the code is from the latest official implementation (adabelief-pytorch==0.1.0, adabelief-tf==0.1.0) Default hyper-parameters are different from the old version.

+* In your experiment,

+     >Epsilon in AdaBelief is different from Adam (typically eps_adabelief = eps_adam*eps_adam)
+     >( eps of Adam in Tensorflow is 1e-7, in PyTorch is 1e-8, need to consider this when use AdaBelief in Tensorflow)

+     >> If SGD > Adam   ->  Set a large eps (1e-8) in AdaBelief-pytorch (1e-7 in Tensorflow
+     >> If SGD < Adam   ->  Set a small eps (1e-16) in AdaBelief-pytorch (1e-14 in Tensorflow, rectify=True often helps)
+     >> If AdamW > Adam   ->   Turn on “weight_decouple”  in AdaBelief-pytorch (this is on in adabelief-tf==0.1.0 and cannot shut down)

+* Check ALL hyper-parameters.
+Refer to our github page for a list of recommended hyper-parameters

 ## Table of Hyper-parameters
 ### Please check if you have specify all arguments and check your version is latest, the default might not be suitable for different tasks, see tables below